Nasdin/VideoRecognition-realtime-autotrainer-alerts/README.md

 ### What is this:

-- Automatically trains a class via webscraping image search results on a video recognition classifier with transfer learning.
+- Automatically trains a model via webscraping image search results on a video recognition classifier with transfer learning.
 - Enter a label, then enter a list of search queries to google for.
 It will then google for those search terms and fine-tunes a pretrained classifier.
-- Detect objects as well as output alerts if an object in your "alert list" is found.
+- Detect objects as well as output alerts/colors differently if an object in your "alert list" is found.
 - Can be performed on a video stream in real-time.
 - Can be performed on a live-camera stream in real-time.